eXpandFramework/Reactive.XAF/src/Modules/LookupCascade/Readme.md

 **Credits:** to the Company (wants anonymity) that [sponsor](https://github.com/sponsors/apobekiaris) the initial implementation of this module.

 ---
+This is a ASP.NET module.
 There are many solutions for implementing [Cascading Filtering for Lookup List Views](https://docs.devexpress.com/eXpressAppFramework/112681/task-based-help/filtering/how-to-implement-cascading-filtering-for-lookup-list-views#1).

 However they require a round trip to the server as the [ImmediatePostData](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ImmediatePostDataAttribute) attribute must be applied and if your users are on a low speed network (regular 2G) then you will notice a few seconds delay for each round trip.